 While staying on Tybee you won’t want to miss the opportunity to make a day trip to beautiful Daufuskie Island.
 Daufuskie Island offers a glimpse of what other sea islands were like before bridges and causeways opened them to development.
 Most native residents of Daufuskie Island are the Gullah inhabitants, which are the descendants of freed slaves, who have made their living oystering and fishing for decades.

 Since Daufuskie is an island without a bridge, you can only get here by passenger ferry or boat (no cars on the ferries).
-If you want to leave from Tybee or as close as possible you have 2 choices:
+If you want to leave from Tybee or as close as possible.

 Bull River Marina located off island at the Bull River Bridge, offers a scenic charter out to the Daufuskie as well, you can call them at 912-897-7300 to book your tour.